MITgcm/MITgcm/doc/examples/examples.rst

 - These lines set parameters :varlink:`nSx` and :varlink:`nSy`, the number of model tiles in the :math:`x` and :math:`y` directions, respectively, which execute on a single process.
-  In our configuration, we are using a single model tile; as such, parameters :varlink:`sNx` and :varlink:`sNy`, set to 62 grid points each, span the full model domain of 1200 km plus an extra solid border gridcell surrounding our ocean domain.
-For a multi-threaded setup
+  As discussed above, we are using a single model tile here; as such, parameters :varlink:`sNx` and :varlink:`sNy`, set to 62 grid points each, spanning the full model domain of 1200 km plus an extra solid border gridcell surrounding our ocean domain.
-  (i.e., the process splits execution into multiple threads, taking advantage of multiple processor cores if available), one would set one or both of these to something larger than one.
   There are also numerical, computational, and/or grid-dictated reasons why one might opt to break the domain into multiple tiles in some setups.